 When creating and freezing embryos, West Virginia couples typically create an agreement about how they will handle unforeseen incidents, such as the ending of their marriage or a sudden death.
 However, a new out-of-state law appears to supersede those agreements.
-Determining how to handle frozen embryos during a divorce has long been a difficult issue in family law, and this new law could potentially set a precedent that other states may follow.
+Determining how to handle frozen embryos during a divorce has long been a difficult issue in family law, and this new law could potentially set a precedent in divorce that other states may follow.

 Couples freeze embryos for any number of reasons.
 Perhaps they are both focused on their careers or are struggling to conceive, but the main goal is usually always the same — to produce a child.
 However, couples can agree that if they divorce that they will destroy the embryos or that one or both parties may still use them at any time.
 For couples in a different state, this decision may be out of their hands.